 Even if your establishment is not at fault, your business could face a costly legal defense if someone decides to sue.

 Liquor liability insurance can provide protection in several scenarios, though not when underage drinking is involved.
-When a bar or other food service business is sued over an incident related to alcoholic beverage service, this policy can help cover your legal expenses, such as court costs or a settlement.
+When a bar, restaurant, or other food service business is sued over an incident related to alcoholic beverage service, this policy can help cover your legal expenses, such as court costs or a settlement.
 It can help cover:

 An intoxicated patron falls and injures himself, stumbles into another patron, or gets into a car accident.
 A lawsuit could be filed against you, holding you liable for medical expenses.